jan-cieslik/clinicedge_docs/docs/Database_Structure/3_2_2_case_templates.md

 }
 ```

 Normal values as well as normal findings do not have to be specified.
-They will be inserted as described in the next section.
+They will be inserted as described in the section [Reference Data](./3_5_reference_data.md).